 The socialist workers' party fights to be the very centre of working class life.
 It organises on the basis of territorial locality - the places where people really live, not artificial electoral districts.
 It organises the unorganised, and fights injustice in the here and now.
 It builds a state within the state, not as a substitute for the one that already exists, but as an example of the one soon to be born.
-The workers' party gives the workers' confidence, and the workers give confidence to it confidence to throw off their chains and achieve freedom.
+The workers' party gives the workers' confidence, and the workers give confidence to it - confidence to throw off their chains and achieve freedom.
 The workers' party is both patient and ready for action at a moment's notice.
 It is both old and young, at the same time, wise beyond its years and full of life.
 When you need it, the workers' party is there for you.
 It serves the working class and has no other master.
 It struggles against the old world and fights for the new.
 It is a party of revolution, not because it wants to tear the world apart for the sake of it, but because it is honest enough to admit freedom cannot come without doing so.

 The bourgeois labour party, on the other hand, does none of that.
 It is an electoral vehicle and an electoral vehicle alone.
 It is based on the politics of compromise, of negotiation.
 It tries to convince people that their best interests can be served within the framework prescribed by the present mode of production.
 It does not intentionally aim to delude workers into thinking things cannot change: it just genuinely believes they cannot.
 It is beholden to all the trappings of the present state of things, because it is a by-product of it.
 Deep down it does not want to turn the world on its head: it will benefit from the present one, so long as some minor changes are made to make things a little bit more equal.
 It had big ambitions in its youth, but, now it has got older and had more experience inside the institutions of the state, it has become a bit more conservative in its aims.
-Some say it has been coopted, and that the basis mass party or not, and what price it is willing to pay to get there.
-The calls for a party based on direct affiliation with the trade union movement are an attempt to achieve a mass character and diplomatic unity with a certain, fairly well organised, section of the workers' movement - or rather their permanent representatives.
-It is not an attempt to merge with the workers movement as a whole, because its conception of such a movement is flawed by its understanding of what that movement actually is.
-Rather than seeking to transform the existing consciousness of the working class, its present aim would result in it being overwhelmed by it.
+Some say it has been coopted, and that the basis for its organisation and politics made cooption an inevitability.
+Everyone but the party can see it, and they hold it in contempt for failing to do so.